 - Include name of teacher, interview questions, their answers.

 - Your thoughts on the experience; surprises, changed perspectives, how it has helped prepare you for an urban or tribal student teaching placement.

 Please note that this report should address all points outlined above and be professionally presented.

 Expectations during placement:

-- Attend on-campus UW Oshkosh large group seminars (Mock Interviews optional).
+- Attend on-campus UW Oshkosh large group seminars, including edTPA seminars (Mock Interviews are optional).

 - Have a discussion with your supervisor about small group seminar expectations.